-You don’t need a workers compensation lawyer for your workcover claim.
-But you are most likely to get better outcome if you are legally represented by a good workers compensation lawyer.
+You don’t need a workers compensation lawyer for your workplace injury claim.
+But you are most likely to get a better outcome if you are legally represented by a good workers compensation lawyer.
 The law in workers compensation in Western Australia is complex, a good workers compensation lawyer will make the process faster and less stressful.

 In addition, it is not uncommon that an injured worker may be entitled to different type of compensation payments.
-For example, if you suffered a serious car accident at work, you may be entitled to workers compensation, motor vehicle accident compensation, and TPD benefits.
-The benefit of a good compensation lawyer is that they can consider all possible claims together, and act accordance to your best interest.
+For example, if you suffered a serious car accident at work, you may be entitled to workers compensation, motor vehicle accident compensation, TPD, and other insurance claim benefits.
+The benefit of a good workplace injury lawyer is that they can consider all possible claims together, and act accordance to your best interest.

 Do I need a compensation lawyer for motor accident claim?

 You don’t need a compensation lawyer for your motor accident injury claim.
-Similar to other negligence related personal injury claims, you are likely to get better outcome and less stressful if your are legally representative by a good compensation lawyer.
+Similar to other negligence related personal injury claims, you are likely to get a better outcome and less stressful if you are legally represented by a good compensation solicitor.
 This is is because:

 - you receive better legal advice